aishack/aishack/wp-content/plugins/redirection/readme.txt

 Full documentation can be found on the [Redirection](http://urbangiraffe.com/plugins/redirection/) page.

+== Upgrade Notice ==

+= 2.3.3 =
+* Full WordPress 3.5+ compatability!
+Note that this contains database changes so please backup your data.

 == Changelog ==

+= 2.3.4 =
+* Fix escaping of URL in admin page

+= 2.3.3 =
+* Fix PHP strict, props to Juliette Folmer
+* Fix RSS entry date, props to Juliette
+* Fix pagination

+= 2.3.2 =
+* WP 3.5 compat
+* Fix export

+= 2.3.0 =
+* Remove 404 module and move 404 logs into a seperate option
+* Add Danish translation, thanks to Rasmus Himmelstrup

+= 2.2.14 =
+* Clean up log code, using WP_List_Table to power it
+* Update Hungarian translation

 = 2.2.13 =
 * Fix some broken links in admin pages